Dr John J Ryan Higher Diploma in Sports Medicine

 About hydrocortisone injections, Knee, Shoulder, Hip, Golfer elbow, Tennis elbow and Plantar Fasciitis

 Hydrocortisone injections – or ‘steroid injections’ – are a type of medicine known as a corticosteroid.
 Corticosteroids are not the same as anabolic steroids.
 Dr John J Ryan has worked with both professional rugby teams as a current IRFU member and with tennis players in Leinster for over 20 years in this area of medicine.
-After doing a higher diploma in Sports Medicine with the Royal College of Surgeons Ireland Dr Ryan extended his sports medicine service to tennis players and golfers.
+After a higher diploma in Sports Medicine with the Royal College of Surgeons Ireland Dr Ryan extended his sports medicine service to tennis players and golfers.

 Hydrocortisone injections are used to treat swollen or painful joints, such as after an injury or in arthritis.

 The hydrocortisone is injected directly into the painful joint.
 This is also called an intra-articular injection.
-The joints most often injected are the shoulder, elbow, knee, hand/wrist and hip.
+The joints most often injected are the shoulder, elbow, knee, hand/wrist, and hip.

-The injections usually help relieve pain and swelling, and make movement easier.
+The injections usually help relieve pain and swelling and make movement easier.
 The benefits can last for several months.

 Hydrocortisone injections are only available on prescription.
 They are given by expertly specially trained Doctor John J Ryan in his Private GP’s Surgery D2 Medical 4 Fitzwilliam Square East Dublin 2.